 While the commonly followed story writing format has been elaborated above, there are no certain and specific rules that one needs to follow while carving out an interesting story.
+Writers generally start the process by searching for story-writing topics and ideas.
 To help you create an appealing and engaging story, we have recommended a general process you can follow.

 Here is how you can write a short story:

 - Think of the main idea of your story

 - Create a basic outline of your story